Ada-C7/recursion-tracing/README.md

 ## Definitions
 Define the following:

-- Recursion
+- Recursion: method calling itself.
-- Recursive Case
+- Recursive Case: a case that would cause the method to run itself
-- Base Case
+- Base Case: the case that would cause the method to stop
-- Activation Chain/Stack
+- Activation Chain/Stack: how the recursive method goes to the base case
-- Activation Record/Call
+- Activation Record/Call: each time the recursive method happens
-- Infinite Recursion/Stack Overflow/Stack too deep
+- Infinite Recursion/Stack Overflow/Stack too deep: when base case is never reached
-- Tail Recursion
+- Tail Recursion: instance where the recursive call is the very last thing in the function

 ## Tracing through a recursive method